dentarg/auth0-blog/_posts/2017-05-16-Introducting_Auth0_Extend_the_new_way_to_extend_your_SaaS.markdown

 - webtask
 press_release: false
 ---
-# Introducing Auth0 Extend, the new way to extend your SaaS
+# Introducing Auth0 Extend: The new way to extend your SaaS

 Today is an exciting day as we add a new product to the Auth0 family, [Auth0 Extend](https://www.auth0.com/extend?utm_medium=blog&utm_campaign=extend_launch&utm_source=auth0.com)!
 Auth0 Extend gives you a [Serverless](https://martinfowler.com/articles/serverless.html) extensibility platform you can plug right into your SaaS, it is Extensibility As A Service.